Available in Classic and VPC

 When bucket deletion is executed, the Cancel bucket deletion menu appears so that you can cancel the deletion.

-To cancel bucket cancellation, click the [Save] button in the Cancel bucket deletion pop-up window.
+To cancel bucket deletion, click [OK] in the bucket deletion cancellation popup.

 Access control (VPC)

 When using Object Storage in the VPC environment, you can set bucket access from a specific server only.
-The following describes how to configure settings.
+To configure the settings:

-- When the Access control pop-up window is displayed, click
+- When the Access control popup is displayed, click

 .